Bryce Salvador: Playing career

-Salvador entered the NHL with a reputation as a gritty defenseman and engaged in three fights in his first 15 games.
+Salvador entered the NHL with a reputation as a gritty defenceman and engaged in three fights in his first 15 games.
 While in St. Louis, Salvador created a program with teammate Jamal Mayers called Jam 'n Sal's Community Stars, which recognizes kids who perform small acts of kindness and generosity.
-Salvador was traded from the St. Louis Blues to the Devils for Cam Janssen.
-On July 1, 2008, Salvador re-signed with the Devils to a four-year deal worth $11.6 million.
+Salvador was traded from the St. Louis Blues to the Devils in exchange for Cam Janssen on February 26, 2008.
+On July 1, Salvador re-signed with the Devils to a four-year deal worth $11.6 million.

+On July 3, 2012, Salvador was re-signed to a three-year contract by the Devils.

 On January 17, 2013, due to his leadership in the locker room and somewhat lengthy tenure on the roster, he was named the 10th captain in the New Jersey Devils history, and the third black captain in NHL history, behind Dirk Graham and Jarome Iginla.
-Due to lower back injuries, Salvador only played in 94 games since the start of the 2012-13 season.
+Due to lower back injuries, Salvador only played in 94 games after the start of the 2012-13 season.

-On September 2, 2015, Salvador announced his retirement from professional hockey after playing for 14 seasons.
+On September 2, 2015, Salvador announced his retirement after playing for 14 seasons.